 - The primary NIH organization for research on Ulcerative Colitis is the National Institute of Diabetes and Digestive and Kidney Diseases

-Ulcerative colitis is a disease that causes ulcers in the lining of the rectum and colon.
+Ulcerative colitis (UC) is a disease that causes inflammation and sores, called ulcers, in the lining of the rectum and colon.
 It is one of a group of diseases called inflammatory bowel disease.
-Ulcers form where inflammation has killed the cells that usually line the colon.

-Ulcerative colitis can happen at any age, but it usually starts between the ages of 15 and 30.
+UC can happen at any age, but it usually starts between the ages of 15 and 30.
 It tends to run in families.
-The most common symptoms are pain in the abdomen and bloody diarrhea.
-Other symptoms may include anemia, severe tiredness, weight loss, loss of appetite, bleeding from the rectum, sores on the skin and joint pain.
-Children with the disease may have growth problems.
+The most common symptoms are pain in the abdomen and blood or pus in diarrhea.
+Other symptoms may include

 NIH: National Institute of Diabetes and Digestive and Kidney Diseases

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)